gfox1/polkadot-academy/README.md

 2. Removed the quadratic-voting/src/benchmarking.rs file - not needed for assignment
 3. Updating quadratic-voting/src/lib.rs file to include logic for quadratic voting
 		-

-4. Added vote.rs file to include vote data types
+4. Added vote.rs file to include vote data types (Don't know if I will end up using it in the end)
+5. Added a quadratic conviction